 HOW TO BE TOP OF THE CLASS

 What’s your dream?
 Making the best cocktails?
 Owning your own bar?
-Being the top bartender in your team?
-The possibilities within bartender are limitless, and we catch up with Jane Opia who made her dream a reality.
+Being the top bartender on your team?
+The possibilities are limitless.
+We catch up with Jane Opia, who made her dream a reality.

 The best way to achieve your goals and progress in your career is to evolve your skills.
-Whether that is learning to create the perfect drink or provide a better customer experience - constantly improving your skills is vital for progression in this industry.
-At the Diageo Bar Academy we provide courses that teach you new skills, maximise your potential and put you in touch with industry experts.
-We can assist you to become a more skilled and confident bartender and help you pursue your dream.
+Whether that is learning to create the perfect drink or provide a better customer experience, constantly improving your skills is vital for progression in this industry.
+At the Diageo Bar Academy, we provide courses that teach you new skills, maximize your potential and put you in touch with industry experts.
+We can assist you in becoming a more skilled and confident bartender and help you pursue your dream.

-A great example of someone who took charge of their dream and sought out the skills to achieve it, is bartender, Jane Opia.
+A great example of someone who took charge of their dream and sought out the skills to achieve it is bartender Jane Opia.
 Jane dreamed of one day being crowned Master Bartender in her home country of Uganda.
 Jane enrolled in the African equivalent to Diageo Bar Academy known as the Master Bar Academy and started learning and enhancing her skills.
-In October last year, Jane achieved her dream and was crowned Master Bartender 2015, making her the first female bartender to emerge as winner of Master Bar Academy programme (MBA).
+In October last year, Jane achieved her dream and was crowned Master Bartender 2015, making her the first female bartender to emerge as winner of the Master Bar Academy program (MBA).

 Congratulations on winning the Master Bartender award 2015!
 How does it feel to win?

 I am so excited to have won this competition because mixing drinks is my passion and I love it.
 I participated as a waitress in the last three competitions of the MBA.
 My boss noticed my passion and promoted me to bartender and now his faith has paid off.